Skip to main content

 In Lightdash, metrics are used to summarize dimensions or, sometimes, other metrics.

-Adding metrics to your project
+Adding metrics to your project using the meta tag.

 1. Using the column meta tag (Suggested)